 In previews posts I have commented on the various stock indices, which can be described as well known collections of the most representative companies of a country, region, or industry.
 These are often used as benchmarks for different investors.

-Worldwide, there has been a strong trend to participate in the stock market through ETFs, or indexed funds.
+Globally, there has been a strong trend to participate in the stock market through ETFs, or indexed funds.
 Only from 2008 to date we have seen the growth of assets under this type of management, advancing from 710 billion dollars to 4.83 trillion dollars at the end of 2017.
-Where the three largest players in the United States: Blackrock, Vanguard, and State Street account for 70 percent of the offer globally.
+Where the three largest players in the United States: Blackrock, Vanguard, and State Street account for 70 percent of the global offer.

 This trend has led many investors to wonder about the future of active management.